 Is your small business struggling to stay afloat?
-When you’re first starting out, finding customers and making consistent sales can be a challenge.
+When you’re first starting, finding customers and making consistent sales can be a challenge.
 Even if you have an excellent product, scaling takes time.
 This delay can put stress on your finances and endanger your entire business.
-This is why many store owners learn how to sell wholesale as an option to significantly increase sales.
+This is why many store owners consider selling wholesale to increase sales significantly.

-The revenue from selling wholesale might even save your company and its easier than you think to get started and turn it into a new highly lucrative revenue stream.
+Learning how to sell wholesale can bring in revenue that might save your company.
+Not to mention, it’s easier than you think to get started and turn it into a lucrative revenue stream.
 You really only need a few loyal wholesale buyers to keep you in business.

-In this post, we’ll discuss why your small business may want to sell wholesale.
+In this post, we’ll discuss why it’s a good idea to sell wholesale as a small business.
 Then, we’ll provide you with four tips to help you get started right away.
 Let’s get to it!

 Launching a small business is a risky task.
 While the growing e-commerce world has made it more accessible, nearly 20 percent of businesses still fail in their first year.

 However, the good news is that selling wholesale can help you organically grow your small business faster.
-Even better, you won’t have to spend a ton of money on marketing or traditional advertising to do it.
+Let’s explore how selling wholesale can benefit your business below.

 For every online business, a powerful website is critical.
 This is equally true for any small business hoping to offer wholesale.

-In order to get started right away, you’d be wise to use an all-in-one software solution like our Wholesale Suite plugin:
+To get started right away, we recommend using an all-in-one software solution like our Wholesale Suite plugin:

 In addition to wholesale pricing and order forms, our plugin allows you to easily perform almost every task required for your online wholesale business.
 For instance, the plugin lets you easily create unique user roles and set minimum order quantities.
 It can even help you manage your taxes.